riteshkeshri98/My-Sample-Project/README.md

 docker-compose build
 docker-compose up

-Your API will be live at: http://localhost:5000
+API will be live at: http://localhost:5000

 Services in docker-compose.yml